JHenzi/MarketGPT/README.md

 4. **Generate Report**: The system uses vector search to find the most relevant articles for predefined market categories and compiles them into a markdown report.
 5. **Serve**: A **Flask** web server provides the frontend, answering user requests by querying the ChromaDB database and interacting with the LLM (as configured in `llm_config.json`) for the Q&A and recommendation features.

+## Known Issues/Bugs

+The Market Report is not outputing anything!
+There is a key error when we add a where. clause for today's date.
+Removing it still doesn't generate a file.
+Unsure when and how this broke but worth refactoring the entire code here.

+We need a "/" route.

 ---

 ## 🚀 Setup and Installation